GitLab MCP server

 1 star

-The GitLab MCP Server allows your Claude AI assistant to interact with GitLab repositories, providing access to issues, merge requests, and other GitLab resources through the Model Context Protocol standard.
+This GitLab MCP Server provides an interface between AI assistants and GitLab repositories, allowing you to interact with GitLab projects, issues, merge requests, and more through the Model Context Protocol (MCP).

 Installation